• Home

 By the way, FINRA is not a government organization.
 The federal government (through the SEC) has delegated the securities industry to regulate itself.
 That regulatory organization is FINRA.
 Personally, I cannot think of anything more ludicrous than having an industry regulate itself.
 Can you say "retirement ripoff?"

-Not until you file a formal complaint about some investment and the actions of your financial advisor, does anyone consider whether an investment meets the "suitability rule.”
+Not until you file a formal complaint about some investment and the actions of your financial advisor, failure to supervisedoes anyone consider whether an investment meets the "suitability rule.”
 Supposedly, the financial advisors employing firm should do this.
 However, this oversight often fails.
 One of the most frequent fines assessed against investment firms is for “failure to supervise” their representatives.

 Once you file a formal complaint with FINRA, there is a hearing.
 At that hearing, the FINRA panel considers facts about you (your age, level of knowledge, acceptance of risk, income, net worth, etc.) The panel then also considers aspects of the investment (liquidity, risk, volatility, etc.) Panel members do not look at the soundness of the investment or its potentially onerous fee structure.